FortinetCloudCSE/advanced-routing-sdwan-azure/content/01GettingStarted/Task4.md

 ## Check to make sure there is no traffic between VNETS

-1. hub1spoke1-vnet with address space 192.168.1.0/24 and hub1spoke2-vnet with address space 172.16.1.0/24 have already been deployed.
+1. Spoke1-vHub1_VNET with address space 192.168.1.0/24 and Spoke2-vHub1_VNET with address space 172.16.1.0/24 have already been deployed.

 ![vnets1](../images/vnets1.png)

-2. In the resources, note LinuxVM-Hub1Spoke1 IP(192.168.1.4) and LinuxVM-Hub1Spoke2 IP (172.16.1.4)
+2. In the resources, note Linux-Spoke1_VM IP(192.168.1.4) and Linux-Spoke2_VM IP (172.16.1.4)

-LinuxVM1               | LinuxVM2
+Linux-Spoke1_VM        | Linux-Spoke2_VM
 :-------------------------:|:-------------------------:
 ![linuxvm1](../images/linuxvm1.png) |  ![linuxvm2](../images/linuxvm2.png)

-3. On the LinuxVM-Hub1Spoke1 view, scroll down to click on Serial console.
+3. On the Linux-Spoke1_VM view, scroll down to click on Serial console.

 ![linuxvm1serial](../images/linuxvm1serial.png)

-4. Click on Serial Console to login to the Linux VM with username and password provided.
+4. Click on Serial Console to login to the Linux VM with username ```fortixperts``` and password ```Fortixperts2023!```

-5. Once logged ```ping 172.16.1.4``` shows no response.
+5. “Once logged in”, ```ping 172.16.1.4```.
+Do you get a response?
+Why not?

 ![ping1](../images/ping1.png)